plantyou scrappy cooking

 Cotswolds Lakes Brew Co

-Cotswolds Lakes Brew Co is an interesting company that makes food waste fighting beers, that use up loaves of bread from local bakeries and shops in the Cotswolds, to replace some of the malted barley, which also reduces the beers’ carbon footprint.
+Cotswolds Lakes Brew Co also makes beers from used bread, replacing some of the malted barley.
 Water used to brew these beers is reused, and spent grain is passed to local farmers.

-All beers bar the Blonde Beer are vegan (this contains honey, so we don’t list it).
+All beers bar the Blonde Beer are vegan (contains honey).

 Similar Posts